learn-co-curriculum/redux-thunk-lab/README.md

 ```

 Using the above code, you should see an empty array logged in the console when
 the app is launched.
-This is the empty `cats` array in our initial state, now mapped to
+This is the empty `cats` array in our initial state, which
-`this.props.catPics` in `App`.
+has been mapped to `this.props.catPics` in `App`.

 #### Dispatching the `fetchCats` Action